-Quick answer
+Quick Answer

 The best gyms in Malta depend on where you are and how you train.
 In Sliema, Fort Fitness has 2,000 sqm of serious equipment and a boxing ring.
 In St Julian's, Cynergi offers a full health club with pool, sauna, and Turkish bath from around €70/month.
 For CrossFit and HYROX, CrossFit F15 in Msida is the official HYROX Malta venue.
 Best Gyms Malta (BGM) operates eight locations island-wide on a single All Access membership from around €50-65/month.

 Malta has more quality gyms per square kilometre than most people expect.
 The challenge is not finding one.
 It is finding the right one for where you are staying, how you like to train, and what you are willing to pay.
 We have trained at all of these, and this is what we actually think.
+For broader context on fitness alongside Malta's wider wellness scene, see our complete wellness guide for 2026.

 Sliema